healthylivingcorp08/cloudflare-worker-pixel-router/memory-bank/activeContext.md

 ---
 [2025-04-13 21:15:06] - Initial active context created.
 [2025-04-14 10:38:00] - Added multi-computer support to Memory Bank with path detection between Windows 11 (88Devs) and Windows 10 (STD) environments.

+## Current Focus

+[2025-04-14 18:14:00] - Debugging the admin login flow.
+A simplified login page has been deployed to `/admin/login`.
+The next step is to verify if this page loads and if login is successful.

+## Recent Changes

+*   [2025-04-14 18:14:00] - Implemented basic username/password authentication using KV store.
+*   [2025-04-14 18:14:00] - Created admin API endpoints for login and KV management.
+*   [2025-04-14 18:14:00] - Added routing logic in `src/index.ts` to handle `/admin` paths.
+*   [2025-04-14 18:14:00] - Simplified the `/admin/login` HTML for debugging purposes.
+*   [2025-04-14 18:14:00] - Refined authentication middleware logic.
+*   [2025-04-14 18:14:00] - Set up GitHub Actions for deployment.

+## Open Questions/Issues

+*   Need confirmation if the simplified login page at `/admin/login` loads and works correctly.